Expert advice for better personalization

 Lova’s Furniture provided a great experience to these customers when they came into the store.
-And while nothing went wrong and the couch was delivered on time, you could say that Lova’s Furniture missed out on a huge opportunity to engage their customer in the 6 to 8 weeks of delivery time.
+And while nothing went wrong and the couch was delivered on time, you could say that Lova’s Furniture missed out on a huge customer engagement opportunity.

 What Lova’s Furniture could have done

 By leveraging the information the couple voluntarily provided, Lova’s Furniture could have kept in contact with them during the time between purchase and delivery to provide a great experience and create loyal customers.
-Here’s what they could have done:
+Here’s what their marketing team could have done:

 - Provide up-to-date manufacturing and shipping status

-- Email a photo of the new sofa, so the customer could share it on social media
+- Send a personalized message with a photo of the new sofa, so the customer could share it on social media

 - Send pictures of the sofa as it’s being constructed, and a picture of the Lova’s Furniture team building it